ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-parity-sequences.md

 While toying around with infinite alternating series, I become interested in the idea of alternation beyond the simple $+,-,+,-$ like that of the power series of $\sin x$.
 This is where **parity sequences** come in.

 A parity sequence is a pattern of alternating even and odd numbers.
 Only the parity of the numbers is important, not the actual values themselves.
 As such, we can represent the parity sequence of a sequence as a list of "$+$" for even and "$-$" for odd numbers.
-Below I formally define what the notion of a parity sequence, and some of its properties.
+Below I formally define the notion of a parity sequence, and some of their properties.

 ## Definition and Equivalence
 Consider the set of all integer sequences (that is, all functions from the natural numbers to the integers):